seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 I pray thee, loving wife, and gentle daughter,
 Give even way unto my rough affairs:
 Put not you on the visage of the times
-And be like them to Percy troublesome.
+And be like them to Percy troublesome

 **LADY PERCY**
 I have given over, I will speak no more: